Migrate Hyper-V VMs to Azure

 In Prepare Hyper-V host servers, download the Hyper-V Replication provider, and the registration key file.

-- The registration key is needed to register the Hyper-V host with Azure Migrate: Server Migration.
+- The registration key is needed to register the Hyper-V host with the Migration and modernization tool.

 - The key is valid for five days after you generate it.